 Recruitment Communication Options and Candidate Experience

-A compelling candidate experience starts and ends with great communication.
+A compelling candidate experience starts and ends with great real-time and automated communication.
 Almost all candidates (81%) want employers to keep them updated on the status of their applications.
 Naturally then, a lack of communication can damage a company's reputation and employer brand.

 According to research, job seekers prefer engaging with potential employers via phone (74%) and email (73%), but these are definitely not the beginning and end of your recruiting communication channels.
 For example, nearly one-quarter of job seekers (24%) also use texting to communicate with a company during the interview process.